DHTMLX/docs-diagram/docs/api/diagram/defaultshapetype_property.md

 ### Description

 @short: optional, the default type of a shape
-@descr:

 The value is applied, if the shape object doesn't contain the "type" property

-@descr:

 ### Usage